 Jean is a Licensed Marriage and Family Therapist and AAMFT Approved Supervisor.
 She received her BA in Psychology with a Minor in Philosophy from Rhode Island College and her MS in Human Development and Family Studies with a Concentration in Marriage and Family Therapy from the University of Rhode Island.
 She is a Clinical Fellow of the American Association for Marital and Family Therapists (AAMFT) and the Connecticut chapter (CTAMFT).
 Jean has worked with children, adults, families, and couples for more than 10 years.
-She has experience doing therapy in offices, schools, clients' homes, and in the community.
+Jean has experience doing therapy in offices, schools, clients' homes, and in the community.
+She utilizes CBT (Cognitive Behavior Therapy, including both Behavioral Interventions as well as Cognitive Restructuring), DBT (Dialectical Behavior Therapy), EFT (Emotionally Focused Therapy), Solution-Focused Therapy, and other approaches.
+She has well rounded experience but specializes in adoption and attachment problems, self-injurious behavior (ex: cutting), anxiety disorders, couples therapy, parenting issues, and LGBTQ populations (particularly transgender issues, including helping clients move through their transition with hormones and/or surgery).
 Jean is committed to giving back to the community and the profession, supervising interns and postgraduates from her clinical training program.

 Joining Jean in her practice are some part-time therapists.
 Jean trained some of them personally during their graduate internships and continues to supervise their clinical work.
 As part of the practice, they offer increased flexibility in appointment times and some reduced fees.

 Courtney McCall Plourde enjoys working with children, adolescents, families and couples on a range of difficulties including anxiety, depression, ADHD, mood regulation, behavioral management, trauma, social communication difficulties, and relational difficulties.
-Courtney is Nationally and State certified in TF-CBT, an evidence based treatment model implemented with children and caregivers impacted by trauma.
-Courtney has worked with children and families in the area for the past four years and is working towards becoming an AAMFT Approved Supervisor.
+Courtney is Nationally and State certified in TF-CBT (Trauma-Focused Cognitive Behavioral Therapy), an evidence based treatment model implemented with children and caregivers impacted by trauma.
+Courtney has worked with children and families in the area for the past four years and is an AAMFT Approved Supervisor.
+She is the primary supervisor, with Jean, of interns in the office from local Marriage and Family Therapy masters programs.
 Courtney received her B.A in Psychology with a Minor in Classical Studies from the University of Colorado and her M.S. in Human Development and Family Studies with a Concentration in Marriage and Family Therapy from the University of Rhode Island.
 She is a member of the American Association for Marital and Family Therapy (AAMFT) and the Rhode Island chapter (RIAMFT).

 Lisa received her B.A. in Human Development and Family Studies from the University of Connecticut in 2011.
 She received her M.S. in Human Development and Family Studies with a Concentration in Marriage and Family Therapy from the University of Rhode Island in 2014.
 She is a member of the American Association for Marital and Family Therapists (AAMFT) and the Connecticut chapter (CTAMFT).
 Her experience has been working with children, adults, families, and couples in office- and school-based settings.
 She has facilitated Active Parenting groups in the community as well as groups for children on topics such as grief.